videoalchemy/portal-control/README.md

 - [ ] display image
 - [ ] create feedback using get
 - [ ] create feedback using pixel array
+- [ ] use closest point tracking to rotate image

 ___________________________